 If after reading this article you still have concerns and questions about how to be most helpful when someone is grieving, there are a number of books that will be especially helpful.
 Here is a short list:

-This is an Internet community consisting of almost fifty email support groups and two websites: www.griefnet.org
+- GriefNet (Internet Resource)—this is an Internet community consisting of almost 50 email support groups and 2 websites: www.griefnet.org